polyquity-epfl/polyquity-epfl.github.io/README.md

 a human readable way to format text, see link for information on the syntax. every file ending in `.md` uses this format.

+note that headings level should at 3 as level 1 & 2 are already used for the website name and page title respectively.

 the Markdown files in there are augmented with a metadata block at the beginning of the file, enclosed between `+++` markers.